charlieheslington/HSML/README.md

 * A HSML File creator to feed mass data into a HSML File

 ## Getting Started
-Download the reposity and run the AlphaBot.py file.
+Download and run the AlphaBot.py file.
 This will allow you to interact with the bot.
 In the file included, there are only about 3 or 4 set responces to play with - feel free to add your own markup and increase the bot's functionality.